Sunday, May 18, 2008

 Thoughts on Willow Creek's U-Turn

 I'm cautiously optimistic about Willow Creek's stated intention to make the training of believers rather than the attracting of seekers the focus of their gatherings.
-Why it took reading the results of a survey and not just New Testament to change their course of action, I'm not sure.
+Why it took reading the results of a survey and not just the New Testament to change their course of action, I'm not sure.
 Regardless of how they got there, at least they arrived at the right conclusion.
 One can only pray that the myriad of churches that have followed Willow Creek full throttle into seeker-focused ministry will have a similar epiphany and do a similar about face.

 David Wells isn't as optimistic.
 In an interview with CT about his latest book, The Courage to Be Protestant, Wells was asked what theological significance Willow's shift has, to which he replied: